LuddaLudwig/UPLforOAR/README.md

 probability densities and emissions data underlying the methods.
 This allows the user to verify visually that the emissions data are well represented and the assumptions of the probability distribution are reasonable.
-Furthermore, the UPLforOAR can be used through an R shiny app for quick and reproducible UPL calculations, and also generate pdf reports directly from uploading emissions data without user input required.
+Furthermore, `UPLforOAR` can be used through an R shiny app for quick and reproducible UPL calculations, and also generate pdf reports directly from uploading emissions data without user input required.